lycheeverse/lychee/README.md

           Basically, the base URL option resolves links as if the local files were hosted at the given base URL address.

+          The provided base URL value must either be a URL (with scheme) or an absolute path.
+          Note that certain URL schemes cannot be used as a base, e.g., `data` and `mailto`.

       --root-dir <ROOT_DIR>
           Root directory to use when checking absolute links in local files.
 This option is